ConservationMetrics/map-packer/README.md

 ## Configure

-To get started, configure your MapPacker application environmental variables as shown in `.env.example`:
+To get started, configure your MapPacker application environmental variables as shown in `.env.example`.

+For local deployment, copy `.env.example` to `.env` and input the variables as shown.
+For production environments like Azure, input the environmental variables via the app service dashboard.

 **App API key:** This is needed to protect API routes and ensure only the application has access.
 API key should be in a UUID format.